davemcphee/terraform-provider-azurecaf/docs/data-sources/azurecaf_environment_variable.md

 The following arguments are supported:

-* name - (required) Name of the environment variable.
+* name (required) - Name of the environment variable.
 * fails_if_empty (optional) - Throws an error if the environment variable is not set (default: false).

 # Attributes Reference
 The following attributes are exported:

-* id - The id of the environment variable
+* id - The id of the environment variable.
 * value - Value (sensitive) of the environment variable.